unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 # Converting values into columns

-Sometimes there'll be values in the data set that would be easier to work with as columns.
+Sometimes there are values in the data set that would be easier to work with as columns.
 For example, consider the following data about some cars:

 ```
 Rego   Property Value